 Vision & Call Resources

-- On May 20, we hosted this very helpful and practical webinar with Arthur Brooks, Professor of the Practice of Public Leadership at the Harvard Kennedy School, on Managing Anger in Our Relationships and Society.
+On May 20, 2020, we hosted this very helpful and practical webinar with Arthur Brooks, Professor of the Practice of Public Leadership at the Harvard Kennedy School, on Managing Anger in Our Relationships and Society.
 This one-hour conversation focused on well-researched strategies and recommendations to deepen and improve your most important relationships.
-Watch the recorded conversation here.
+Watch the recording here.

 Pray: “Hope Over Fear Devotional” – World Vision partnered with Danielle Strickland to lead a prayer journey on topics of surrender, generosity, and mission through prayer, journaling, and reading scripture.
 Vision and Call interns at World Vision helped create the devotional to help people put their faith in action.